django-cms/docs/docs/how_to/09-custom_plugins.rst

 We'll start with an example of a very simple plugin.

-You may use ``python manage.py startapp`` to set up the basic layout for your plugin app (remember to add your plugin to ``INSTALLED_APPS``).
+You may use ``python -m manage startapp`` to set up the basic layout for your plugin app (remember to add your plugin to ``INSTALLED_APPS``).
 Alternatively, just add a file called ``cms_plugins.py`` to an existing Django application.